angang-li/data_science_notes/machine_learning/deep_learning.md

   # If output of the network are logits, need to take softmax for probabilities
   ps = F.softmax(output, dim=1)

-  # If output are lo-softmax, need to take exponential for probabilities
+  # If output are log-softmax, need to take exponential for probabilities
   ps = torch.exp(output)

   # Plot the image and probabilities